-- Remarks - A user's table filters (as defined in Security) are always applied to GetData queries.
+- A user's table filters (as defined in Security) are always applied to GetData queries.
 Therefore, the value returned may vary depending on the user's table filters. - The GetData Function Wizard is available in Axiom files to assist you in building GetData functions.
-Right-click in any cell and then select Axiom Wizards > GetData Function Wizard. - The GetData function is a non-volatile function.
-Use caution when linking GetData functions to volatile functions (for example, referencing a cell that contains a volatile function) as this will make the GetData function behave like a volatile function, which may impact performance and cause unexpected calculation behavior.
-In particular, functions that return a different result on every calculation (such as NOW) should not be used within GetData functions. - If the column queried by GetData is a Boolean data type, then True values are returned as 1, and False values are returned as 0. - If the column queried by GetData is a hyperlink column, then the raw value in the column is returned.
+Right-click in any cell and then select Axiom Wizards > GetData Function Wizard. - If the column queried by GetData is a Boolean data type, then True values are returned as 1, and False values are returned as 0. - If the column queried by GetData is a hyperlink column, then the raw value in the column is returned.
 The value is not auto-converted to a link (like when using Axiom queries).
-You can use the raw value returned by GetData in a variety of ways-for example, in a Hyperlink function, in a GetDocument function, in a Hyperlink component (forms), or in a HREF tag (forms).
+You can use the raw value returned by GetData in a variety of ways-for example, in a Hyperlink function, in a GetDocument function, in a Hyperlink component (forms), or in a HREF tag (forms). - GetData can be used to query data from Axiom system tables, to return system information.